Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 </a>

 This code sets the length of the post title to 25 characters.
-If the length of the title is longer than 25 characters, then it will cut off the title after 25 characters and add ‘…’ to the end.
+If the length of the title is longer than 25 characters, then it will cut off the title after 25 characters and add an ellipsis ‘…’ to the end.

 To change the character length for your website, simply change the $thelength variable to your preferred character count.